Counseling

 - Other contraceptive methods available

-- Vasectomy does not affect prostate cancer, CHD, stroke, HTN, dementia, testicular cancer
+- Vasectomy does not affect risk of prostate cancer, CHD, stroke, HTN, dementia, testicular cancer

-- Antibiotic prophylaxis not required unless high risk for infectio
+- Antibiotic prophylaxis not required unless high risk for infection

 - Patient must be old enough to provide consent